ShingekiNoRex/TownOfSalem-Translation/README.md

-# TownOfSalem-Translation
+# Town of Salem - Translation
-This is an unofficial translation repo for game Town of Salem(steam version).
+This is an unofficial translation repo for game [Town of Salem(steam version)](https://store.steampowered.com/app/334230/Town_of_Salem/).

 Please feel free to give your advice or submit pull requests.